miguch/2560-proj-donut/README.md

 * Course planner, which is like a shopping cart that the users can use to store some courses they want to take but are not taking right now.
 * Optimize database query performance, e.g. reduce the number of queries for fetching the number of students enrolled in a course.
 * Support better user experience for teachers, e.g. allowing teachers to grade students in bulk by uploading a csv/excel file.
+* Integrate with third party payment service to collect tuition fees.

 ## Conclusion